JustPlay Software Presents...

 If your kids enjoy "Maker" type projects, this is probably right up their alley!
 There are many types of Arduinos (including wearables) and they are all programmed the same way, so learning one (the Nano) gives them exposure to many, many other microcontrollers!

 Please sign up today at www.eventbrite.ca and search for We Know...Arduino!

-The course is Saturdays, starting January 28, 2017 at the Seven Shores Community Cafe in Uptown Waterloo.
-We are scheduled in their Community Room at 1:00 pm - 2:00 pm each Saturday.
-We'll figure out which Saturday of March Break to skip when the time gets closer!
+The course is Saturdays, starting September 23, 2017 at the Seven Shores Community Cafe in Uptown Waterloo.
+We are scheduled in their Community Room at 10:00 am - 11:00 am each Saturday for 8 Saturdays.

 The total cost of the 8 week program is $220 which includes all fees and the cost of the Edu-Shield (circuit board plus Nano microcontroller), which is yours to keep and take home.
 All software that is required is free to use.

 Space is limited to 8 students per session so sign-up today!
 If spots are full, please use the Wait list tickets - if we get enough kids on the wait list, we will run another class at a similar time.

 (C) Copyright JustPlay Software, 2016.
 All course content, materials, and